Strix occidentalis caurina

-Diet: Small rodents such as northern flying squirrels, red tree voles, and woodrats are the primary prey of northern spotted owls, but they also consume birds, reptiles, and invertebrates.
-Northern spotted owls are nocturnal “perch and pounce” predators.
+Small rodents—such as northern flying squirrels, red tree voles, and woodrats—are the primary prey for northern spotted owls, but they also consume birds, reptiles, and invertebrates.
+Northern spotted owls are nocturnal “perch-and-pounce” predators.
 They sit on tree branches at night, using their keen vision to scan for prey in the dark.
 When a potential meal is spotted, they silently swoop down and capture the prey with their talons.

-Conservation Status: Northern spotted owls were federally listed as threatened in 1990.
-Unfortunately, the old-growth forests preferred by the owls are also preferred by the timber industry.
+Northern spotted owls were federally listed as threatened in 1990.
+Unfortunately the old-growth forests preferred by the owls are also preferred by the timber industry.
 Once a forest is logged, it can take decades to grow back to the level at which it can sustain northern spotted owls.
 Therefore, management plans have been put into effect to protect some of the northern spotted owl’s habitat.
-The other main threat to northern spotted owls is competition with barred owls, a species that is widespread through the eastern U.S. but also overlaps the range of spotted owls in the Pacific Northwest.
+The other main threat to northern spotted owls is competition with barred owls, a species that is widespread throughout the eastern U.S. but also overlaps with the range of spotted owls in the Pacific Northwest.
 Barred owls out-compete northern spotted owls, and sometimes even mate with them, creating hybrids.

 Defenders of Wildlife

 Oregon Fish and Wildlife Office, U.S. Fish & Wildlife Service

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More